 Below are some of the many examples of school cultural festivals in anime.

 In Toradora, preparations begin at the school gate on the first day of the second semester as students return from the summer break.
 The boys in the class conspire to vote together to do a class cosplay cafe so they can all see the girls they like dressed in cute outfits, but it goes awry, with the class performing a very successful pro-wrestling show instead.

 The school holds a beauty pageant as part of the festival, a tradition many schools have.
 Toradora also touches on how hard the Student Council members have to work during the cultural festival.
 The festival arc can be found in episodes 11,12, and 13.

 In the Pet Girl of Sakurasou’s cultural festival arc (episodes 9-12) we really get to see how hard the students work, completing both their class activities and a very ambitious project with the students from Sakurasou.

-As our main characters are in different classes we get to see a range of class activities at the cultural festival in You and Me.
-We see a haunted house, a crossdressing cosplay cafe and a performance of Cinderella in episode 10 of the first season.
+They also mostly stay in their classroom and the teachers for each lesson come to them.
+As our main characters are in different classes, we see a range of class activities at the cultural festival in You and Me.
+We see a haunted house, a cross-dressing cosplay cafe, and a performance of Cinderella in episode 10 of the first season.

 In School Days we see some real highs and lows at the cultural festival.
 In episode 8, there are some hilarious scenes with the different classes trying to bring customers to their themed cafes.
 But we also see a lot of bullying and some blatant infidelity.

 In episode 9, we see the end of the festival with a bonfire and a folk dance with a tradition that couples who dance together are then an established item.
 There are plenty of examples in anime of school-specific traditions like this.